comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

 different vendor/driver/OS behavior, but finally I fix all of them, our Application has stable context sharing under Linux/Windows AMD/Nvidia, only with one exception:
-While running on windows XP, it randomly stop streaming images, with one gstreamer thread deadloop.
-With days and days repeating debugging, I realized that it must have a low-level threading logic bug, from gthread (a library that Gstreamer used as portable pthread implementation) itself. otherwise g_cond_broadcast (pthread_broadcast equivalent) shouldn't dead looping.
+While running on windows XP, it randomly stop streaming images, with one gstreamer thread deadloop. after days and days repeating debugging, I realized that it must have a low-level threading logic bug, from gthread (a library that Gstreamer used as portable pthread implementation) itself. otherwise g_cond_broadcast (pthread_broadcast equivalent) shouldn't dead looping.
 I never think about this possibility since it's being used as the thread implementation